Charles R. Saunders Prize

 The endowment for the prize was established in memory of Charles R. Saunders (1946 – 2020), a speculative fiction author and journalist, by his colleagues, literary friends, and readers.

-The genres eligible for this prize reflect Charles’s prolific creative output in both speculative fiction and nonfiction:
+The genres eligible for this prize reflect Saunders’s prolific creative output in both speculative fiction and nonfiction:

 - Speculative fiction — with subgenres such as fantasy, science fiction, horror, alternate history, and more — is an extensive and varied genre that freely explores possibility and impossibility alike.
 Saunders’s speculative fiction, particularly his Imaro series, was built on Black heroes and African themes.